 Website Photo & Illustration Credits

-Supriya Awasthi, Ginny Baumann, Ben Bertucci, Broward College, Peggy Callahan, Kevin Chagnon, Kay Chernush, Terry FitzPatrick, Amy Graves, Anne Keehn, Lisa Kristine, Zorba Leslie, Harold Linde, Kumi Maemura, Robert Maraist, Zia Mazhar, Maurice Middleberg, Pete Pattisson, Robin Romano, Michael Shelton, Cassie Timpy, Jordan Timpy and the many activists at organizations Free the Slaves collaborates with on the front lines.
+Supriya Awasthi, Ginny Baumann, Ben Bertucci, Broward College, Peggy Callahan, Kevin Chagnon, Kay Chernush, Terry FitzPatrick, Amy Graves, Anne Keehn, Lisa Kristine, Zorba Leslie, Harold Linde, Kumi Maemura, Robert Maraist, Zia Mazhar, Maurice Middleberg, Pete Pattisson, Robin Romano, Michael Shelton, Emily Teague, Cassie Timpy, Jordan Timpy and the many activists at organizations Free the Slaves collaborates with on the front lines.